Daddy-anish/fraud-or-not/README.md

 ## Support and Feedback
 We welcome feedback and suggestions for improvement.
 If you encounter any issues or have ideas for enhancing the Dark Pattern Buster Chrome Extension, please reach out to our team at [sitag737@gmail.com].

-Thank you for using the Dark Pattern Buster Chrome Extension!
-We hope it empowers you to navigate the web safely and promotes a more ethical online environment.
+Thank you for using the Dark Pattern Buster Chrome Extension (Pixet) We hope it empowers you to navigate the web safely and promotes a more ethical online environment.

+Acknowledgements
+   This project is based on the Mathur et al.’s study and its dataset.
+We thank their authors for making the source code publically available.

+   We have also used the dataset from YadaYuki's workshop on IEEE BigData 2022 which was also updated from Mathur et al's datset